This chicken patia is my kids’ favourite!

 One recipe, however he kept to himself.
 It was a sweet and sour dip that my kids absolutely loved dipping their pappadams into.
 I think he liked the fact that I couldn’t quite work out the flavours.

-Well one day about three months ago, I was in the restaurant on a Sunday afternoon with my family.
+One evening, I was in the restaurant on a Sunday afternoon with my family.
 It was uncharacteristically quiet and my friend – the chef – came up to my table and invited me back to the kitchen.

 “Do you like chicken patia?”
 He asked picking up a pan.
 I knew I was about to get a lesson.